-Home insurance provides coverage in the event your home or belongings suffer damage or complete loss.
-When you make a claim, the coverage provided is based on the event that caused the damage, also known as a “peril.”
+One main purpose of home insurance is to provide coverage in the event your home or belongings suffer damage or complete loss.
+When you make a home insurance claim, the coverage provided is based on the event that caused the damage, also known as a “peril.”

-A common peril homeowners want on their policy is water damage.
-There are four separate types of water damage you can insure on your home policy.
+A common peril homeowners should evaluate on their policy is “water damage”.
+There are five types of water loss, four of which are classified as water damage and can be insured on your home policy.
+The last type of water loss is flooding, which is not included in your home insurance and is insured on a separate policy altogether.
 It’s important to know these types of water damages to make sure you have the coverage you want.

 Sudden and Accidental Water Damage describes a situation similar to a burst pipe, an appliance malfunction, or any unexpected release of water or steam.
 For coverage to kick in, the two main components that need to be clear in the cause of damage are “sudden” (not over a period time) and “accidental” (unexpected).